 Here we include handbooks and guides that provide insight into various methods of civic engagement and public participation, compare and contrast them, and suggest criteria for choosing among them.

 Tina Nabatchi and Matt Leighninger, Public Participation for 21st Century Democracy (Hoboken, NJ: Jossey-Bass, 2015).
-349 pages.
+Order info.

 A terrific overview of diverse forms, terminologies, and rationales for public participation.
 The core chapters focus on four arenas: planning and land use, state and local government, health, and education.
 The book grounds current forms in a brief but thoughtful discussion of the history of participation in the U.S., and considers future options.
 The writing is clear and succinct, and the tables and chapter subheads are most useful in the classroom, in the community, and in professional training programs.
 Extensive bibliography for the novice and the expert.
 A wonderful resource.